Skip To Content

 Utility Law

-• Advise community choice aggregators on feasibility, formation and implementation, including creation of enterprise funds and joint powers agencies, consultant contracts, energy and resource adequacy procurement, and CPUC and CEC regulation.
-Clients include Western Community Energy, Desert Community Energy, Clean Power Alliance, San Jose Clean Energy, San Jacinto Power, the County of San Diego and various cities and counties exploring CCA or joining an existing CCA.
+• Advise community choice aggregators on feasibility, formation and implementation, including creation of enterprise funds and joint powers agencies, consultant contracts, energy and resource adequacy procurement, and public utilities commission regulation.
+Clients include San Diego Community Power, Orange County Power Authority, Western Community Energy, Desert Community Energy, Clean Power Alliance of Southern California, San Jose Clean Energy, San Jacinto Power, Pomona Choice Energy, County of San Diego, County of Loudon, Virginia and various cities and counties exploring CCA or joining an existing CCA.

-• Represent clients in CPUC proceedings such as CCA exit fees, resource adequacy, de-energization and wildfire cost recovery, utility undergrounding, Aliso Canyon investigation, PG&E and SDG&E investigations, IOU rate cases and other matters.
-Clients include CCAs, County of Los Angeles, water districts and private companies.
+• Represent clients in state agency proceedings such as CEC renewable energy project certification, exit fees and stranded costs, resource adequacy, renewable energy compliance, de-energization and wildfire cost recovery, utility undergrounding, Aliso Canyon natural gas storage leak investigation, IOU rate case and investigations, and renewable energy project certification, and other adjudicatory and rulemaking matters.

 • Advise on investor-owned utility general rates cases and tariffs including PG&E, SCE SDG&E, SoCalGas and Golden State Water.